+We ensure that staff are aware that children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
 We ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.
 These barriers can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities being disproportionally impacted by things like bullying - without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers